 The Temple of Diana sits nearby, a romantic looking ruin of thick walls and part of a barrel vaulted ceiling that was once actually a library and then a monastery, now tumbling down in a haphazard fashion, with nature doing its best to reclaim the area.
 The remains of the Roman sanctuary were uncovered when the gardens were created in the 18th century, and you can see the channel they built from the source, funnelling the water around a small island which held the sanctuary and an altar.
 Today the island has neo-classical statues and balustrades, all of which lend a very cultured air to the already immaculate landscaped gardens.

 The Tour Magne is a Roman tower which was built to encompass a now demolished Iron Age tower.
-A new spiral staircase has been built inside for visitors to still be able to climb to the top for the views.
+A new spiral staircase has been built inside so visitors can climb to the top for the views.

 A walk up the sweeping neo-classical steps and through the Mediterranean landscaped area of the Jardins leads you to the Tour Magne, the Roman tower which was once part of the city walls.
 Built on top of the original Iron Age tower, you can pay to enter and climb up the steps inside to see some incredible views over the city.